-MESSAGE FROM THE DIRECTOR OF PUBLIC SAFETY
+A MESSAGE FROM THE CHIEF OF POLICE

-On behalf of the men and women of the Department of Public Safety, welcome to California State University, Los Angeles.
-At Cal State L.A., our foremost concern is the safety and well-being of the students, faculty, staff and visitors.
+On behalf of the men and women of the California State University of Los Angeles' Department of Public Safety, thank you for your interest in our Annual Security and Fire Safety Report.
+The foremost concern of our Department is the safety and well-being of our students, faculty, staff and visitors.

-The Department of Public Safety strives to promote and maintain a campus environment conducive to academic achievement.
+With your partnership, the Department of Public Safety strives to create the safest possible environment for all who come to our campus to learn, work and visit.
 A truly safe campus can only be achieved through the cooperation of the entire campus community.
 With your help and participation and our commitment, I am confident that the time you spend with us will be safe and productive.

-The information in this annual security and fire safety report is made available to you in compliance with The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, formerly The Student Right to Know Act of 1990.
+The information in this annual report is made available to you in compliance with The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act, formerly The Student Right to Know Act of 1990.
 It is our hope that this information assists you in making intelligent, informed decisions.
-Please read it carefully and use the information to become partners with us in providing a safer university for you.
+Please read it carefully and use the information to become partners with us in providing a safe and enjoyable experience as you become part of our university community.

-This booklet and the new Campus Response to Homeland Security Advisory System are also available electronically from our web page at www.calstatela.edu/univ/police.
+This booklet is also available electronically from our web page at www.calstatela.edu/univ/police/.
 If you have any questions or would like to request a copy of the annual security and fire safety report, please contact our office at (323) 343-3700.

 Sincerely,

+Joe Curreri

-Gregory D. King Director of Public Safety
+Chief of Police/Director of Public Safety